-There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
-Additionally, future commercial and regulatory factors beyond our control will impact our clinical development programs and plans.
+There are numerous factors that will impact research and development costs, including future clinical trials and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
+Additionally, future commercial requirements and regulatory factors beyond our control will impact our clinical development programs and plans.
 The successful development of our product candidates is highly uncertain.
 Due to the inherently unpredictable nature of preclinical studies and clinical development and commercialization of product candidates, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of, or when, if ever, material net cash inflows may commence from, any of our other product candidates.
 This unpredictability is due to the numerous risks and uncertainties associated with the duration and cost of clinical trials and commercialization of product candidates, which vary significantly over the life of a project as a result of many factors, including: